NuGet/Insights/README.md

 - Enable enqueuing as many messages as possible for a bulk enqueue message, but no more and return the extra

 - gzip batch or bulk enqueue messages?

-- consider removing polling at the catalog page scan level, and poll for leaves at the index level